This article was updated on 29 November 2019.

 Looking for your dream home is tough, but forking out the initial 10% down payment is an even bigger headache, especially if you’ve just joined the workforce and don’t have significant savings.
 Nevertheless, there are plenty of alternatives out there which will support your homeownership dream, including utilising the monies from your EPF Account 2.

-Where in Klang Valley can you afford?
+Now, where in Klang Valley can you afford a home?

 Now that you roughly know which price ranges you should be looking at, the next thing you would want to determine is which neighbourhood or area to be scouting out for your property.
 Ask any urbanite for their dream residential location, and most will quote a city centre address – surrounded by plenty of conveniences including public transportation links, popular restaurants, malls and entertainment outlets.
 The only roadblock is, of course, the hefty price tag.